 The pertinent feature for this post is WaitForDocumentLoaded()

-which lets you wait for the document to be ready to be accessed so you can interact with it via script code.
+which lets you wait for the document to be ready to be accessed so you can safely interact with it via script code.
 As the name suggests this is an async method that waits for the document to be ready and it has an optional timeout that you can specify to abort if for some reason the page fails to load.

-The other advantage is that you async linear code to write your logic.
-Navigate → Wait → Process that makes it much easier to create multiple operations in a linear code manner, as opposed to the having a single event that has to figure out its own page routing.
+You can use Navigate → Wait → Process that makes it much easier to create multiple operations in a linear code manner, as opposed to the having a single event that has to figure out its own page routing.

 To use this, first import the Westwind.WebView package into your project: